OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Discussion

 \subsection{Limitations and Future Works}

-We further indicate several directions for future research beyond the proposed \methodname : \begin{itemize}[leftmargin=15pt] \item \textit{Sequence-Based Matching:} While our current DP-based sequence matching effectively leverages temporal continuity, its reliance on traversal sequences for indexing, rather than the underlying graph topology, limits its flexibility.
-Furthermore, exhaustive traversal searches are computationally inefficient in large-scale mapping scenarios.
-Future research should explore hierarchical, graph-based \cite{miao2024scenegraphloc}, or location-indexed strategies to exploit the inherent graph topology, enabling more flexible and efficient matching of image sets (\eg nearby, non-sequential images).
+We further indicate several directions for future research beyond the proposed \methodname: \begin{itemize}[leftmargin=15pt] \item \textit{Sequence-Based Matching:} \rt{Our DP-based sequence matching relies on traversal sequences for indexing rather than graph topology, limiting flexibility, and exhaustive searches become inefficient at scale.
+Future research should explore graph-based or location-indexed strategies exploiting graph topology for more flexible and efficient matching (\eg of nearby, non-sequential images).}

-\item \textit{Generalization of 3D Foundation Models:} Although we demonstrate strong generalization by directly deploying state-of-the-art 3D GFMs without retraining, performance degradation persists under significant cross-device variations, illumination shifts, and dynamic environmental changes.
-As noted in~\cite{blum2025crocodl}, the cross-device domain gap is notably more challenging than single-device scenarios.
-Consequently, developing increasingly generalizable 3D GFMs \cite{lin2025depth,wang2025vggt} remains a critical research direction for addressing these robustness issues.
+\item \textit{Generalization of 3D Foundation Models:} \rt{Performance of 3D GFMs degrades under cross-device variations, illumination shifts, and appearance changes.
+As noted in~\cite{blum2025crocodl}, the cross-device domain gap is more challenging than single-device scenarios.
+Developing increasingly generalizable 3D GFMs \cite{wang2025vggt} thus remains an important direction.}